 Members are elected for a period of four years.

 The Bureau of the Commission plays a crucial role in facilitating the preparation for, and in ensuring the successful outcome of the annual sessions of the Commission.
 Bureau members serve for two years.
-In 2002, in order to improve its work and ensure continuity, the Commission decided to hold the first meeting of its subsequent session, immediately following the closure of the regular session, for the sole purpose of electing the new Chairperson and other members of the Bureau (ECOSOC decision 2002/234).
+In line with ECOSOC decision 2002/234, the Commission holds the first meeting of its subsequent session, immediately following the closure of the regular session, to elect new members of the Bureau as needed.

-The Bureau for the 61st session (2017) comprises the following members:
+The Bureau for the 67th session of the Commission on the Status of Women (2023) comprises the following members:

-Mr. Andreas Glossner (Germany), Vice-Chair (Western European and other States Group)
+- H.E.
+Ms. Antje Leendertse (Germany), Vice-Chair (Western European and Other States Group)